Houdini 21.0 Nodes Geometry nodes

 Mode

-Rig Match Pose state pop-up menu
+Rig Match Pose state context menu

 Post Multiply